cpwardell/Skellytour/README.md

 ## Getting Help
 If you find an issue not covered in this document, or want to request a new feature or model, please open a new issue on GitHub.
+Note that these models can be quite hungry for RAM and GPU RAM; if you are having trouble, please contact us and we may be able to suggest ways to help or provide a custom model optimized for your use case.

 ## Label List and Description
 A complete list of all numeric labels in each model is below.